My name is Rosie and I am a third year sociology student. In my first year, I picked up rowing as a novice and haven’t regretted it since!

 “The socials are really fun.
 We go out every Wednesday, and there is a theme every week.
 Everyone from all the squads are encouraged to come and it’s a good chance to get to know people you may not row with.”Ellie, 2nd Year, Economics

 “Socials are an interesting one.
 Rowing doesn’t always attract the going-out type so we’re not as stacked out with people who go to Club Salvation week-in-week-out.
 However, when we let go we let go.
 Our legendary toga and kit socials, along with our termly formals, have given me some of my best memories at university.”Scott, 2nd Year, Maths and Philosophy

 How do you balance training and work?

 “The balance between training and work isn’t always easy.
 But knowing everyone is in the same boat (pun intended) really helps you to deal with the workload on all sides.
-It just takes being organised and prioritising throughout the year!”Amanda, Third year, Law
+It just takes being organised and prioritising throughout the year!”Amanda, 3rd Year, Law

 Thanks for reading

 Hopefully, this has given you a good idea on what rowing is like at York.
 As you can tell, most of us enjoy it a lot.
 However, if rowing doesn’t appeal to you, there are soooo many other sports to choose from.
 There will definitely be something that suits you, you just have to find it!